Bitcoin-Wildlife-Sanctuary/covenants-examples/README.md

 - https://hackmd.io/@polyhedra/bitcoin
 - https://hackmd.io/@l2iterative/bitcoin-polyhedra

+It is also discussed in the [CatVM book](https://catvm.org/catvm.pdf) in Rijndael's jorurnal.

 A more high-level idea, which is to use txid reflection to look up the previous transaction, was used by Rijndael from Taproot Wizards in their implementation of vaults called [purrfect-vault](https://github.com/taproot-wizards/purrfect_vault).
 This was discussed in [Rijndael's talk](https://x.com/fede_intern/status/1787191430110151060) in Bitcoin++ Austin 2024.